spences10/scottspence.com/posts/2022/01/18/update-ubuntu-from-20.04-to-21.10/index.md

 [![configure-ubuntu-mail-server-ok]] [configure-ubuntu-mail-server-ok]

-Next I'm prompted to confirm the removal of the obsolete packages, I'll answet `y` to this and hit enter.
+Next I'm prompted to confirm the removal of the obsolete packages, I'll answer `y` to this and hit enter.

 ```bash
 Reading package lists...
 Done